Managing your assets and debts

 Head to the Calendar page

-Select the asset or liability from the left menu
+Select the asset or debt from the left menu

 Navigate to the date you'd like the value change to occur on, and click the balance on that day

-Enter the new value for the asset or liability, then click Update Balances
+Enter the new value for the asset or debt, then click Update Balances

 The value of your asset will now be updated from that day, without altering any previous balances